jp-mess/vae-color-article/index.md

 # About This Project

 I created this ML algorithm during my spare time, initially to re-color old film photographs my dad took in Patagonia, which he captured with the  [Malefic 617 camera](https://www.maleficcameras.com/pagina-prodotto/malefic-m617).
 He forgot to get a color calibration measurement in the field, and the film roll got jammed, so the film became physically damaged in the development process.
 GIMP / photoshop was not enough to fix these photos, some of which are at the bottom of this page.
 I tried some basic ML color balancers available online, which directly regress new colors from bad ones, but they didn't give me the results I needed.
 I thought I'd have a crack at designing a better a better one, since I sit around and work on image processing problems all day anyway.
+What I came up with worked very well, even on color balance problems that are extremely difficult (with mixed lighting effects, or harsh post-processing filters), so I decided to write it up.
 Below is a sample result of fixing a damaged photograph of a street band taken in Puerto Natales, Chile.
 I've added a detailed results gallery here as well ([Part 1: Results Gallery](https://messy-bytes.github.io/Advanced-ML-Color-Fixes/2023/04/29/Introduction.html)).
-It also contains a deeper dive into computational photography, a field I worked in right after graduate school.
+That link also contains a detailed introduction of standard white balance, and its limitations for problems like these.

 <br>